-(1) Every municipality that regulates vehicles for hire must consult with the public, including individuals with disabilities, to determine the ratio of accessible vehicles for hire to inaccessible vehicles for hire required in the municipality.

-(2) Obligated municipalities must identify what progress they have made in meeting the need for accessible vehicles for hire, including any steps that will be taken to meet the need.
-This information must be included in every obligated municipality's accessibility plan.

-(3) An owner or an operator of a vehicle for hire shall not

-- (a) charge a higher fare or an additional fee to a person with a disability than they would normally charge a person without a disability for the same trip; - (b) charge a fee for the storage of mobility aids or mobility assistive devices; - (c) refuse or deny service based on a person's disability or need for reasonable assistance; or - (d) deny a ride to a person using a service animal.
+- (1) Every municipality that regulates vehicles for hire must consult with the public, including individuals with disabilities, to determine the ratio of accessible vehicles for hire to inaccessible vehicles for hire required in the municipality. - (2) All municipalities that regulate vehicles for hire must identify what progress they have made in meeting the need for accessible vehicles for hire, including any steps that will be taken to meet the need.
+This information must be included in every obligated municipality's accessibility plan. - (3) An owner or an operator of a vehicle for hire shall not - (a)charge a higher fare or an additional fee to a person with a disability than they would normally charge a person without a disability for the same trip;

-(4) Obligated municipalities that license vehicles for hire must make sure that vehicle owners and operators display vehicle registration and identification information on the rear bumper of their vehicles for hire.
-For consistency, and to allow for easier recognition for people with disabilities, the information must meet the requirements for signage, as outlined in section 25 of this Regulation.

-(5) Obligated municipalities that license vehicles for hire must make sure that vehicle owners and operators make vehicle registration and identification information available in an accessible format to passengers with disabilities.
-How accessible vehicle registration and identification information is provided to passengers is at the discretion of the municipality.

-(6) An obligated municipality should comply with the Customer Service Standard Regulation, including training those that provide transportation services to the public.

-(7) Obligated municipalities shall ensure that operators of vehicles for hire are adequately informed on the requirements of safety and securing mobility devices as per the Highway Traffic Act.

-(8) Obligated municipalities shall ensure that all operators of vehicles for hire (including accessible vehicles for hire) meet minimum background check guidelines as determined by the municipality.
+- (b)charge a fee for the storage of mobility aids or mobility assistive devices; - (c)refuse or deny service based on a person's disability or need for reasonable assistance; or - (d)deny a ride to a person using a service animal. - (4) Municipalities that license vehicles for hire must make sure that vehicle owners and operators display vehicle registration and identification information on the rear bumper of their vehicles for hire.
+For consistency, and to allow for easier recognition for people with disabilities, the information must meet the requirements for signage, as outlined in section 25 of this Regulation. - (5) Municipalities that license vehicles for hire must make sure that vehicle owners and operators make vehicle registration and identification information available in an accessible format to passengers with disabilities.
+How accessible vehicle registration and identification information is provided to passengers is at the discretion of the municipality. - (6) All municipalities must comply with the Customer Service Standard Regulation, including training those that provide transportation services to the public. - (7) Municipalities that license vehicle for hire shall ensure the operators are adequately informed on the requirements of safety and securing mobility devices as per the Highway Traffic Act. - (8) Municipalities that license vehicles for hire shall ensure the operators (including accessible vehicles for hire) meet minimum background check guidelines as determined by the municipality.

-Questions: Do these parameters seem reasonable for rural municipalities?
-Should municipalities have a different timeline for implementation?

-Should owners and operators of vehicles for hire be required to have specialized training related to providing accessible transportation?